yiyangphd/yiyangphd.github.io/openings.md

 #### Application

-Please send your resume/CV and transcript(s) to [yi.yang at cityu.edu.hk](mailto:yi.yang@cityu.edu.hk).* I will also work closely with qualified candidates to apply for the Hong Kong PhD Fellowship Scheme (HKPFS), which will provide them with an annual stipend of US$41,690, a travel allowance of US$1,740, free tuition, and free on-campus housing.
+Please send your resume/CV and transcript(s) to [yi.yang at cityu.edu.hk](mailto:yi.yang@cityu.edu.hk).* I will also work closely with qualified candidates to apply for the Hong Kong PhD Fellowship Scheme (HKPFS), which will provide them with an annual stipend of US$41,690, a travel allowance of US$1,740, and one year of free tuition and on-campus housing.

 \* I may not be able to respond to each applicant due to the high volume of applications received.